 There are other criteria useful for determining immediate family besides blood and lineage.
 Some of the more common are:

-- Length of Time: In some cases, family members may be considered immediate if they have lived with you for a least one year.
+- Length of time: In some cases, family members may be considered immediate if they have lived with you for a least one year.

 If there is an employee handbook, the number of bereavement days provided is usually stated there.
-If the company is unionized or under a collective bargaining agreement, then bereavement leave is covered in that agreement.
-Many companies will follow the federal government's guidelines, defining who is an immediate family member, for their employees for bereavement leave.
+If the company is unionized or under a collective bargaining agreement, then bereavement leave is typically covered in that agreement.
+Many companies will follow the federal government's guidelines when it comes to defining who is considered an immediate family member.

-If employees need more time off for bereavement leave than established in company guidelines, the company may ask them to take sick leave, vacation leave, or in extreme cases, unpaid leave.
-An employee may have duties like serving as an executor or executrix of an estate which can take up a lot of time.
+If employees need more time off for bereavement than established in company guidelines, the company may ask them to take sick leave, vacation leave, or, in extreme cases, unpaid leave.
+This may again hinge on whether or not the deceased is an immediate family member.

-If you came to the United States as a refugee or were granted asylum during the last two years, you may petition for your spouse or your dependent child under the age of 21 to come to the U.S. as a derivative refugee or seeker of asylum.
+If you came to the U.S. as a refugee or were granted asylum during the last two years, you may petition for your spouse or your dependent child under the age of 21 to come to the U.S. as a derivative refugee or seeker of asylum.

 Family Medical Leave